damiano-sca/devkick/README.md

 # DevKick

+!
+This project is made almost exclusively by prompting using Claude 3.7, it's a test to check it's capabilities

 A powerful developer productivity tool built with Flutter that helps manage, organize, and execute terminal commands with ease.

 ![DevKick Logo](assets/devkick-logo.png) <!-- Add a logo image file if available -->